fmerg/pymerkle/USAGE.md

   }
 ```

-This situation may arise in two...
+This situation may arise in two ways:

+1. ...

+2. ...

 <!--